boris-sf/taxcalculator/README.txt

 The test task is designed as Spring Boot application.
 The result of maven build procedure is executable jar that may be run with java -jar command.
-When app is running the tax calculation service is available via http://localhost:8080/taxcalculator (see testset/runset.bat for ivocation examples)
+When app is running the tax calculation service is available via http://localhost:8080/taxcalculator (see testset/runset.bat for invocation examples)

 DESIGN